goern/mattermost-openshift/README.md

 ## Usage

-Point your browser at `mattermost.example.com`, the first user you create will be an Administrator of mattermost.
+Point your browser at `mattermost.example.com`, the first user you create will be an Administrator of Mattermost.

 ## Copyright